 Traction wise, Ms. Cheryl Tiu was successful with her venture, Cross Cultures, then as a culinary tour operator Ms. Tina Decal has been getting good number of participants over the years for Kulinarya Tagala and of course Chef Claude´s world class Pampanga culinary experience by rsvp.

-Now as the Philippine cuisine get hyped up by these great set of panelists, the big question is, are we ready for the foodies of the world flock in Manila?
+Now as the Philippine cuisine get hyped up by these great set of panelists, the big question is, are we ready when the foodies of the world flock Manila?

 One great point was raised by Ms. Clang Garcia that she personally experienced when she was touring the country for her book.